AmanRaj073/AmanRaj073/README.md

 <div style="display: flex; justify-content: space-between; align-items: center; width: 100%;">
   <div style="flex: 1; padding-right: 10px;">
     <p>
-      I’m a passionate developer with over a year of experience in full-stack development and a keen interest in blockchain technologies.
+      I’m a passionate developer with over 2+ year of experience in full-stack development and a keen interest in blockchain technologies.
 I love creating scalable web applications and exploring the exciting world of Web3.
 When I'm not coding, you'll find me learning something new or diving into crypto activities. 🌐
     </p>
   </div>
   <div style="flex: 1; padding-left: 10px;">